2023–24 Georgia State Panthers women's basketball team

 The 2023–24 Georgia State Panthers women's basketball team represented Georgia State University during the 2023–24 NCAA Division I women's basketball season.
-The basketball team, led by fifth-year head coach Gene Hill, played all home games at the Georgia State Convocation Center in Atlanta, Georgia, along with the Georgia State Panthers men's basketball team.
+The basketball team, led by sixth-year head coach Gene Hill, played all home games at the Georgia State Convocation Center in Atlanta, Georgia, along with the Georgia State Panthers men's basketball team.
 They were members of the Sun Belt Conference.

 The Panthers finished the season 15–15, 9–9 in Sun Belt play, to finish in a tie for eighth place.
 They were defeated by Appalachian State in the second round of the Sun Belt tournament.